Were the Miracles of Jesus invented by the Disciples/Evangelists?

 The major method we will use here is that of the Criteria of Authenticity.

 New Testament scholars have come up with what they call historical Criteria of Authenticity.
 These are historical 'canons' against which the various words and deeds of Jesus are tested.
 These criteria were originally developed to weed out the narrative elements supposedly invented/added by the post-Easter Church, and to thereby distill out the historical 'core' that could be attributed to the pre-Easter ministry of Jesus.
 The basic aim of the criteria is to identify those elements which most plausibly originated in a Palestinian-Jewish, pre-Easter community.
-Although some of these can become notoriously subjective in application, they will at least allow us to illustrate why/how strongly the historical "claims" of the miracle traditions are sometimes asserted.
+Although some of these can become notoriously subjective in application, and are modified by scholarship on a progressive basis, they will at least allow us to illustrate why/how strongly the historical "claims" of the miracle traditions are sometimes asserted.

 The minor method we will use is that of intra-narrative details.